 The Planning Process for the Three-Year Mental Health Services Act (MHSA) Plan for FY 14/15 through FY 16/17 builds on the previous MHSA planning processes conducted in Orange County.
 The current array of services was created based on the extensive planning efforts of thousands of stakeholders from 2005 to the current day.
-These processes included hundreds of focus groups, community planning meetings, approval by the Orange County MHSA Steering Committee and public hearings held by the Orange County MHSA Steering Committee and public hearings held by the Orange County Mental Health Board.
+These processes included hundreds of focus groups, community planning meetings, approval by the Orange County MHSA Steering Committee and public hearings held by the Orange County Mental Health Board.
 As in prior years, the MHSA planning process included a diverse group of stakeholders including clients, family members and representatives of unserved and underserved populations.